sagemath/trac_to_gh/Issue 7176.md

 # Issue 7176: sage-4.1.2.rc0 scripts should exit as soon as it can't find gmp.h

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7176

 Original creator: drkirkby